sugandhi-ms/nodejs-webhook-channel-lifecycle/CONTRIBUTING.md

 ### To set up your fork of the repository

 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this, go to [GitHub](https://github.com/join) and do it now.
 2. Install Git on your computer.
 Follow the steps in the [Setting up Git Tutorial] [Set Up Git].
 3. Create your own fork of this repository.
 To do this, at the top of the page,  choose the **Fork** button.
 4. Copy your fork to your computer.
 To do this, open Git Bash.
 At the command prompt enter:

-        git clone https://github.com/<your user name>/<repo name>.git
+        git clone https://github.com/<your user name>/nodejs-webhooks-rest-sample.git

     Next, create a reference to the root repository by entering these commands:

-        cd <repo name>
+        cd nodejs-webhooks-rest-sample
-        git remote add upstream https://github.com/microsoftgraph/<repo name>.git
+        git remote add upstream https://github.com/microsoftgraph/nodejs-webhooks-rest-sample.git
         git fetch upstream

 Congratulations!
 You've now set up your repository.
 You won't need to repeat these steps again.